MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Scopes.md

 ### Visibility

-The Visibility property of a variable or alias determines whether you can see the item outside the container, in which it was created.
+The **Visibility** property of a variable or alias determines whether you can see the item outside the container, in which it was created.
 A container could be a module, script, or snap-in.
-Visibility is designed for containers in the same way that the Private value of the Option property is designed for scopes.
+Visibility is designed for containers in the same way that the **Private** value of the **Option** property is designed for scopes.

-The Visibility property takes the Public and Private values.
+The **Visibility** property takes the **Public** and **Private** values.
 Items that have private visibility can be viewed and changed only in the container in which they were created.
 If the container is added or imported, the items that have private visibility cannot be viewed or changed.

-Because Visibility is designed for containers, it works differently in a scope.
+Because visibility is designed for containers, it works differently in a scope.

 - If you create an item that has private visibility in the global scope, you cannot view or change the item in any scope.